sfl0r3nz05/AutoPVEMngCloud-InitTerraform/documentation/cloud-init-manually.md

-# Manually configure a Proxmox Ubuntu cloud-init image
+# Manually create an Ubuntu cloud-init template for Proxmox

 ## Where to act?